Enbetsu, Hokkaido: Geography

-Enbetsu is located at the north-northwest of the island of Hokkaido and overlooks the Japan Sea.
+Enbetsu is located at the north-northwest of the island of Hokkaido and overlooks the Sea of Japan.
 The town occupies the drainage basin of the Enbetsu River from its origin on the western slopes of the Teshio Mountains to its mouth at the Sea of Japan.
+The town is bisected by the Enbetsu River, which flows from the Teshio Mountains directly into the Sea of Japan.
+Enbetsu is the northernmost area of rice production in Japan.
 The west of the town is forested and sparsely inhabited.
-The small commercial and residential center of the town is located at the mouth of the river on the Japan Sea.
+The small commercial and residential center of the town is located at the mouth of the river on the Sea of Japan.
 Enbetsu is home to an onsen hot spring resort, the Asahi Spa in Kotoura.
 A small mud volcano is located in the marshes in the immediate vicinity of the hot spring.

 Rivers

 The Enbetsu River (62.5 km) flows from its source in the Teshio Mountains on the border of Enbetsu and Horokanai, north-northwest through the town and into the Sea of Japan.
 The city center and town hall are all located at the mouth of the Enbetsu.
 Major tributaries of the Enbetsu include the Takinosawa, Kumanosawa, Nupuripaomanai, Nupurikeshiomappu, and Rubeshube rivers.
 Nearly 20 km of the Enbetsu is used for rice paddy agriculture.
 The rice paddies of the Enbetsu make up the northernmost border of the wide belt of rice production in Japan; the town is therefore known as the northernmost area of rice production in the country.
 A stone monument to the history of rice production in Japan was constructed in Enbetsu in 1957.